speedy4all/AfterburnerControl/README.md

 1. Check the troubleshooting section
 2. Review the wiring diagrams
 3. Monitor Serial output for debug information
+4. Check mobile app for calibration status
-4. Open an issue with detailed problem description
+5. Open an issue with detailed problem description

 ## 🔮 Future Enhancements